software-engineering0/se_web_app/README.md

-# Developer Branch
+# Main Branch
-For work in progress versions of the website so the Server does not auto-pull!
+For complete versions of the website so the Server auto-pulls!